Author fees for technical articles and case studies

 Tutorials and review articles form valuable scientific literature as they provide a comprehensive overview, summary, and integrate the findings of existing literature.
 So, readers can form an idea about the knowledge on a topic without having to read all the published works in the field.

 Well-written tutorials are popular, have a high impact, and receive a lot of citations.
-If the tutorial is selected for publishing (after review), SPWLA will waive the editorial fee ($1,200 for SPWLA members; $1,800 for nonmembers; $600 for authors employed by nonprofit or academic institutions).
+If the tutorial is selected a fee of $1,000 structure implemented by SPWLA Board of Directors to support the cost of Petrophysics Journal editing and production will be billed when the publication is published.
 Additionally, SPWLA will also offer a 1-year complimentary membership to the lead author.
 This is a small token of appreciation for the effort our members put into writing high-quality tutorials/review articles.

 Technical papers published in SPWLA Petrophysics Journal are assigned a DOI number, digital copies emailed to all active members of the Society on release date, subscription of print copies made available to members and libraries, and immediately included in the SPWLA and OnePetro digital libraries.